Humberside Police: Aviation

-Humberside Police first acquired a police helicopter in August 1996, purchasing a used Eurocopter BO 105 from the Norwegian Air Ambulance Service.
+Humberside Police first acquired a police helicopter in August 1996, purchasing a used MBB Bo 105 from the Norwegian Air Ambulance Service.
 The helicopter, later codenamed Oscar 99, was equipped with a thermal image camera and conventional video camera, a radio system giving access to emergency service frequencies, and as part of its previous air ambulance use, a stretcher for hospital patient transport.
 Oscar 99 became operational from its base at RAF Leconfield on 26 December 1996, first used to help locate a care home resident reported missing from an Appleby care home.

 In 2001, Humberside Police acquired a McDonnell Douglas MD 902 Explorer to replace the Eurocopter.
 Around this time, Oscar 99 was moved from RAF Leconfield to be based at Humberside Airport.

 Humberside's helicopter operations were taken over by the National Police Air Service (NPAS) on 27 September 2016, making the force the last in England and Wales to operate its own helicopter independently.
 Humberside Police and Crime Commissioner Matthew Grove was initially reluctant to hand over Oscar 99 to NPAS after the service had proposed cutting ten of its helicopter bases, stating in September 2015 that while the force would work towards joining NPAS the following September, NPAS must both provide "satisfactory" air cover for residents of the Humberside area and be "appropriate and affordable" for the taxpayer as a replacement for Oscar 99.
 An agreement for Humberside to join NPAS was eventually signed in May 2016; police air cover in the Humberside area is now provided through fixed-wing Vulcanair P-68C aircraft based at Leeds Bradford Airport.

 Mounted unit

 Until 2013, Humberside Police maintained a mounted police unit latterly consisting of six horses based at stables in Walkington.
 The mounted section was disbanded in July 2013 in order to save £500,000 per year amid budget cuts to the force, with the unit reported to have been deployed only 27 times during 2012.
 Five of the six horses were sold to other police forces in the United Kingdom following the unit's disbandment, and the Walkington stables were later sold to a private buyer in August 2015.

+In August 2025, Humberside Police launched a scheme employing ten horse riders as 'community safety volunteers', working alongside rural crime officers in the East Riding of Yorkshire and patrolling isolated areas of the county not easily accessed by officers in a car or on foot.
+It is planned for another team of volunteers to be launched in Lincolnshire by the force during 2026.